SiaFoundation/siad/modules/renter/README.md

 **Inbound Complexities**
  - Chunk repair code signals the stuck loop when a stuck chunk is successfully repaired
- - Health loop signals the stuck loop when aggregateNumStuckChunks for the root directory is > 0
+ - The Bubble subsystem signals the stuck loop when `AggregateNumStuckChunks` for the root directory is > 0

 **State Complexities**